CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.2.2 Mobile Device Management (MDM) .md

 ** Do cloud services have to be integrated? **

 When using online storage services (eg cloud services from Microsoft, Google or Apple, Dropbox and similar), a distinction can be made between different variants.
-Online backup, where data is stored once or at regular intervals over the Internet in order to be retrieved after a loss of data, represents the simplest form of use.
-In the so-called online hard disk depending on the service provider pure data storage also additional functions available.
+The online backup, in which data is stored once or at regular intervals over the Internet in order to be retrieved after a loss of data, represents the simplest form of use.
+In the so-called online hard drive depending on the service provider pure data storage also additional functions available.
 For example, data and documents can be shared or shared with employees or business partners, and synchronized across multiple devices.

 If the data of the institution can not be accessed because the online storage service is not available due to a failure of the service provider or the connection to the service, this can disrupt the business processes or they can completely fail.
 In particular, the protection requirements for the information concerned are important.
 If the processes have to be highly available, financial losses or damage to the image may be the result of longer downtimes of the online service.
 In addition to the availability of the online storage and the information stored therein, especially the confidentiality of the information has a high priority.
 Attackers are able to access confidential information of the institution and this z.
 B. make it accessible to a wider group of people threatened image loss as well as legal consequences and financial losses.